Afton State Park: Recreation

 Afton State Park's campground has 28 backpacking sites.
 The various sites are a .75 to 1.25 mi hike up a large hill.
 Firewood and water are provided in the campground.
 There is also a canoe site off of the St. Croix River open only to paddlers.
 The park also offers two drive-in group campsites which can each accommodate up to 40 people.
 In the fall of 2009, Afton opened four new camper cabins that include electricity.

 There are more than 20 mi of hiking trails in the park.
 Some of the trails cover the tops of the bluffs, the bluffs themselves, and the floodplain of the St. Croix River.
 Other trails criss-cross the prairie areas of the park.
 A 4 mi paved trail open to bicycles extends from the park entrance to the visitor center.
 5 mi of hiking trail are open to horseback riding.
 In winter 18 mi of trail are groomed for cross-country skiing.
 Many of them are quite challenging as they climb and descend steep hills.
 6 mi are maintained for winter hiking and 4 mi for snowshoeing.
 Snowshoers can also trek anywhere in the park, provided they stay off the groomed ski trails.

 The park has three picnic areas and one reservable picnic shelters.
 There is a visitor center with restrooms that has a wood stove for the winter months.
 There is a swimming beach on the river, and the park provides equipment for volleyball and horseshoes.

+Trout Brook

-Trout Brook is a cold water stream that flows through the park.
+Trout Brook is a cold water stream that flows through Afton State Park.
+It is a tributary of the St. Croix River.
 Restoration efforts, beginning in 2019, endeavored to improve the environment for trout and other cold water species.
+As of 2023, there were 150 to 1100 fish per mile in Trout Brook.